 - Showing a person that they can control their experience of anxiety by controlling rumination.
 (This makes the prospect of eliminating compulsion and avoidance much less threatening.)

-Discarding the role of habituation yields only two types of exposure:
+Discarding the role of habituation, and focusing instead on restoring agency and eliminating symptoms, yields only two types of exposure:

 - Doing anything avoided*